 Brief bio about Tina Park:

-Dr. Tina J. Park is a co-founder & executive director of the Canadian Centre for the Responsibility to Protect, based at the Munk School of Global Affairs.
+Dr. Tina J. Park is a Co-Founder & Executive Director of the Canadian Centre for the Responsibility to Protect, based at the Munk School of Global Affairs.
 The CCR2P is a non-profit, non-partisan research organization aimed at advancing scholarly engagement and political implementation of the R2P principle.
-Tina has advised over 30 governments and regional organizations on their policies with regards to R2P/human rights, including the Inter-Parliamentary Union, and has addressed the UN General Assembly’s annual dialogue on R2P at the UN Headquarters in New York since 2013.
-She also contributed to the UN Secretary-General’s annual report on R2P since 2012.
+Dr. Park has advised over 30 governments and regional organizations on their policies with regards to R2P/human rights, including the Inter-Parliamentary Union and the InterAction Council, and has addressed the UN General Assembly’s annual dialogue on R2P at the UN Headquarters in New York since 2013.
+She also contributed to the UN Secretary-General Ban Ki Moon’s annual report on R2P since 2012.